polartar/FreshinUp/docs/index.md

 - Fleet Members can be created and viewed in Fleet List
 - Clicking `Manage` and then `View/Edit` will route you to the edit page of that Fleet Member
 - Fleet Members can be searched by Fleet Member name
-- Fleet Members can be filtered (there are filters created, but they do not work)
+- Fleet Members can be filtered (filters created, but they do not work)

 <br/>